xd009642/streamer-template/doc/04_axum_api.md

 Well waiting for a start message might be a moderately sized block of code that's repeated.
 Splitting this into it's own function used by `handle_socket` already makes sense.
-I'll assume at this point we've used `split()` to turn the websocket into a sender and receiver half.
 Time to implement it as follows:

 ```rust
 use futures::stream::StreamExt;